 - Culture media (mEndo Agar LES and mFC Agar).

 - Petri dishes, glass or aluminum (reusable) or plastic (disposable).

 - Polyethylene bags for wrapping Petri dishes if a dry incubator is used.

 - Magnifying lens (as an aid to counting colonies after filters are incubated).

-- Wax pencils for labelling Petri dishes.
+- Wax pencils for labeling Petri dishes.

 - Autoclave tape.

-- Detergent for cleaning glassware and equipment.
+- Detergent for cleaning glassware and laboratory equipment.

 - Positive control sample (100 ml of water with a 5 ml of a 1:100 dilution of an overnight culture of E.coli)

 - Water samples to be tested: Volume of water needed for testing.